allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

     --direction maximize
 ```

-For more information about `allennlp-optuna` (including an installation instruction),
+For more information about `allennlp-optuna` (including installation instructions),
-please check [README](https://github.com/himkt/allennlp-optuna) of `allennlp-optuna` on GitHub.
+please see the [README](https://github.com/himkt/allennlp-optuna) on GitHub.

 </exercise>